Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### INFO: Dynamic Tables

 [Dynamic Tables](https://docs.snowflake.com/en/user-guide/dynamic-tables-intro) are a declarative way of defining your data pipeline in Snowflake.
-It's a Snowflake table which is defined as a query to continuously and automatically materialize the result of that query as a table.
+It's a Snowflake table which is **defined as a query to continuously and automatically materialize the result of that query as a table**.
 Dynamic Tables can join and aggregate across **multiple source objects** and **incrementally update** results as sources change.

 Dynamic Tables can also be chained together to create a DAG for more complex data pipelines.